Stone-A-Heathen (for Charity!)

 |Event Date||Warm months|

-Coordinating: At LEAST four people need to be working the tables at all time.
+At the very least, four people need to be working the tables at all time.
 One to take money, one to pass out flyers, one to hold signs, and one to have water balloons being thrown at them.
 It would be best to have five (someone to control water balloons/fill them up when you need to have more).
 Have members and officers sign up for specific hours, and have as many people come and show up as possible.
 The more members there, the more samples for people to throw things at!
 Be sure to coordinate with the other group as well, if you are working with them.

-Material requirements: Have your usual tabling supplies just in case people are curious about joining your organization.
+Have your usual tabling supplies just in case people are curious about your organization.
 Make sure to have a cashbox and possibly a receipt book.
 Create flyers that explain why you're there and why stoning is a big deal and why people need to care, and to include to the purpose as to why you're throwing things at people.
 If you're working the Blasphemy Rights' angle, make sure to include background information on the day, why it's connected to stoning (check the Maldivian man: that's a good example).
-If you want to have flyers on human rights' violations and stoning in particular, Amnesty International (again, we are stressing that you work with a group.
-Forming intercampus bonds never hurts) already has flyers and whatnot from their national organization and they are very nice.
+If you want to have flyers on human rights' violations and stoning in particular, Amnesty International (again, we are stressing that you work with a group - forming intercampus bonds never hurts) already has flyers and whatnot from their national organization and they are very nice.
 Also, create a background/backdrop, etc for people to stand in front of when they are being pelted with waterballoons.
 It creates less of a liability on your group because people randomly pegged with a water balloon are typically not happy.
 You can decorate it, make it look like a village (or make it pretty with kittens and rainbows if that's your style).
 Create signs with Bible verses (if you're allowed).
 Reference ones in Leviticus about stoning blasphemers in particular.
 WATER BALLOONS - MAKE MORE AND KEEP MORE THAN YOU THINK YOU WILL EVER NEED.
 Even if people don't go through all of them, you could have a fun end-of-the-day event with your members.
 Also, if you forget this, then you don't really have much of a fundraiser.